jslytics-data/WP2GSheets/README.md

-WP2GSheets
+# WP2GSheets
-WP2GSheets is a Google Apps Script that fetches WordPress posts and inserts them into a Google Sheet.
-It supports custom fields, categories, tags, and author data, and includes auto-formatting options.
-It simplifies the process of transferring WordPress content to Google Sheets for reporting and analysis.
+*This is a Google Apps Script (GAS) library for fetching WordPress posts, pages, tags, categories, and users, and saving them to Google Sheets.*

+## Getting Started

 Usage
 To use WP2GSheets, follow these steps:

-Open the Google Sheet where you want to insert your WordPress posts.
-Go to Tools > Script Editor.
-Copy and paste the contents of wp2gsheets.gs into the editor.
+1. Create a new Google Sheet by clicking on File > New > Google Sheets.
+2. Open the script editor by clicking on Tools > Script Editor, or create a new project from https://script.google.com/home
+3. Create new scripts for each file in the repo, and copy/paste the code
+4. Replace the siteDomain, spreadsheetId, and any other variables in each script
-Save the script and run the getWordpressPosts() function.
+4. Save the script by clicking on Save.
-Grant the necessary permissions.
-Check your sheet to see the WordPress posts inserted.
-Customization
-WP2GSheets supports custom fields, categories, tags, and author data.
-You can customize which fields are inserted into the sheet by modifying the fields array in wp2gsheets.gs.
-You can also customize the date range of posts fetched by modifying the after and before properties in the args object.
+5. In the script editor, click on the getAllWordPressData Script and hit Run

 Auto-formatting
 WP2GSheets includes auto-formatting options for certain fields.
 For example, the title field is formatted as a hyperlink to the post URL.
 You can customize the auto-formatting options by modifying the applyCustomFormatting() function in wp2gsheets.gs.